raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 # The Problem Statement

+The problem of flavours of regexen that can recognize themselves is interesting, but getting there from zero is difficulty without presupposing a lot of knowledge.
+We like to learn (or re-learn) things for ourselves, in a hands-on way, so in this essay we will tackle a much smaller version of this problem:

-We will begin by stating the problem we are going to solve: We wish to answer the question, *Can a finite state automaton recognize valid finite state automata?*
+> Can a finite state automaton recognize valid finite state automata?

 We'll need to be a bit more specific.
 Finite state automata can do a lot of things.
 Some finite state automata recognize statements in languages, where the statements consist of ordered and finite collections of symbols.
 We will call these **finite state recognizers**, and we are only concerned with finite state recognizers in this essay.